wordofwarning/wordofwarning.org/current/2023-haphazard/index.md

 *Presented by* Word of Warning *+* Z-arts

-Playful, quirky, engaging, and sometimes plain daft: Live Art takes over <a href="https://z-arts.org/events/haphazard-2" target="_blank">Z-arts</a> on **Saturday 22 July from Noon to 3pm** in a free afternoon for kids and their adults, for adults and *their* adults — for anyone looking for a different day out!
-Turn up at any time, come and go as you please… and expect the unexpected!
+Playful, quirky, engaging, and sometimes plain daft: a free afternoon for kids & their adults, adults & *their* adults — anyone looking for a different day out!<br>Live Art takes over <a href="https://z-arts.org/events/haphazard-2" target="_blank">Z-arts</a> on **Saturday 22 July from Noon to 3pm** — turn up at any time, come and go as you please… and expect the unexpected!

 *Lasers firing, slinkies dancing, book-learned mime, and a shower of confetti.<br>A flock of birds — scoundrels of the sky, laying woollen eggs, making dreams come true.<br>A bold pink giant spinning jellyfish.<br>One small nibble for mouse, one giant bite for micekind.<br>Magical bananas and a micro(wave) puppet show.<br>A nice big tower held together with cream.<br>Touch, mess, and play with everything — things are popping…*